pytrip/pytrip/docs/contributing.rst

 9. Submit a pull request through the GitHub website to the master branch of ``git@github.com:pytrip/pytrip.git`` repository.

-10. Check the status of automatic tests ran by Travis system.
+10. Check the status of automatic tests

-You can find them on the pull request webpage https://travis-ci.org/pytrip/pytrip/pull_requests.
+You can find them on the pull request webpage https://github.com/pytrip/pytrip/pulls.
 In case some of the tests fails, fix the problem.
 Then commit and push your changes (steps 5-8).